Games Done Quick

 Games Done Quick (GDQ) is a semiannual video game speedrun charity marathon held in the United States, originally organized by the Speed Demos Archive and SpeedRunsLive communities.
 Since 2015, it has been handled by Games Done Quick, LLC.
 Held since 2010, the events have raised money for several charities.

 The two flagship events held by Games Done Quick are Awesome Games Done Quick (AGDQ), held in early January every year, which raises money for the Prevent Cancer Foundation, and Summer Games Done Quick (SGDQ), usually held in late June or early July every year, which raises money for Doctors Without Borders.
 Both events last for seven days.
 In addition to these events, GDQ hosts several other broadcasts throughout the year, including smaller marathons supporting different charities, one-off events for special occasions, and regular GDQ Hotfix programming throughout the year.

 The events are broadcast live on Twitch.
-Viewers are encouraged to donate for incentives during the stream such as selecting the file name or main character's name in a run, having the runners attempt more difficult challenges, and entering raffles for the chance of winning prizes.
-As of February 2023, $43.8 million has been raised across 41 marathons.
-This includes precisely 800,358 separate donations from 257,754 unique donors.
+Viewers are encouraged to donate for incentives during the stream such as selecting the name of the save-file or main character's, having the runners attempt more difficult challenges, and entering sweepstakes for a chance to win prizes.
+As of January 2025, over $54.4 million has been raised across 47 marathons through almost a million individual donations.

 Format

 Speedrunners take turns demonstrating their prowess at beating various video games in the quickest possible time, done in front of an audience as well as a livestream through Twitch.
 Sometimes these runs may be executed in an unusual or specific way, such as fully completing every level, completing a game blindfolded, or featuring multiple runners racing against one another to complete a game first.
 Video games run in Games Done Quick events include both retro and modern titles.
 The runs typically feature commentary from the runner(s) or experienced commentators, as well as donation messages read by an announcer.

 Most of the popular runs feature video game glitches and discussion between the runner and the commentators, most frequently describing techniques or using observational humor and banter.
 Humor and banter is especially used for non-interactive or repetitive sequences that don't require the runner to use much or any skill.
-Donations from viewers may feature humorous comments that contain inside jokes among the speedrunning community, as well as more personal acknowledgments concerning the charity donated to.
+Donations from viewers may feature humorous comments that contain inside jokes among the speedrunning community, as well as more personal acknowledgments concerning donations.
 Because of the live broadcast and wider audience, runners and commentators are encouraged to refrain from using strong profanity and offensive behavior.

 When donating, donors have the option to put their money towards a particular incentive.
 These incentives can be in the form of bonus speedruns, showcases of additional tricks or glitches, or an in-game decision such as naming the player character.